09 November 2018

 All of the meetings were held in a speed-dating formula in a separate part of the venue.
 The rules were simple: you had exactly 15 minutes for each meeting so you really had to get to the details.
 At first, it seemed to me that the time frame given by the organizers was not sufficient but after having a dozen meetings I’ve changed my mind.
 15 minutes is enough to understand the basics of other people’s businesses and struggles.

-The networking part was organised perfectly – I didn’t experience any double bookings or cancellations.
+The networking part was organized perfectly – I didn’t experience any double bookings or cancellations.
 It made me think of Wolves Summit as one of the best events in Poland in terms of networking opportunities.

 Our projects are REALLY recognizable